Jiji raises $21M for its Africa online classifieds business – TechCrunch

 The classifieds site has two million listings on its Africa platforms and hit eight million unique monthly users in 2018, per company stats.

 Jiji sees an addressable market of 400 million people across its operating countries, according to Mnogoletniy.
-The venture bought up one of its competitors in April this year, when it acquired the assets of Naspers owned online marketplace OLX in Nigeria, Ghana, Kenya, Tanzania, and Uganda.
+The venture bought up one of its competitors in April this year, when it acquired the assets of Naspers-owned online marketplace OLX in Nigeria, Ghana, Kenya, Tanzania and Uganda.

-Jiji’s top three categories for revenues and listings (in order) are vehicle sales, real estate, and electronics sales (namely mobile phones).
+Jiji’s top three categories for revenues and listings (in order) are vehicle sales, real estate and electronics sales (namely mobile phones).

 With the recent funding, the company’s total capital raised from 2014 to 2019 comes to $50 million.
-Knuru Capital CEO Alain Dib confirmed the Abu Dhabi based fund’s lead on Jiji’s most recent round.
+Knuru Capital CEO Alain Dib confirmed the Abu Dhabi-based fund’s lead on Jiji’s most recent round.

 Jiji plans to use the latest investment toward initiatives to increase the overall number of buyers, sellers and transactions on its site.
-The company will also upgrade the platform to create more listings and faster matching in the area of real-estate, according to Mnogoletniy.
+The company will also upgrade the platform to create more listings and faster matching in the area of real estate, according to Mnogoletniy.

 For the moment, Jiji doesn’t have plans for country expansion or company purchases.
 “Maybe at some point we will consider more acquisitions, but for the time being we’d like to focus on those five markets,” Mnogoletniy said — referring to Jiji’s existing African country presence.